vRP-framework/vRP/README.md

 * `@physical.strength.3` -> strength level equal to 3
 * `@science.chemicals.>4` -> chemicals science level greater or equal to 5

+##### Special function permission

+Permissions can also be custom functions, registered by `vRP.registerPermissionFunction`.
+Form: `!name.param1.param2...`

+Here is a list of permission functions defined by vRP:
+* `!not. ...`: negation of another permission function (ex `!not.is.inside`)
+* `!is.inside`: check if the player is inside a building (approximation)
+* `!is.invehicle`: check if the player is inside a vehicle

 ##### API

 ```lua